-The ESRF-EBS (Extremely Brilliant Source) is a 150M€ project to totally upgrade the ESRF storage ring, with a completion date in 2020.
-This upgrade will increase the brilliance on some of the insertion device beamlines by a factor of 100.
-The new lattice will replace the old double bend achromat magnet sequence between the insertion devices with a new multi bend achromat design, increasing the number of bending magnets between the straight sections to seven.
+The ESRF-EBS (Extremely Brilliant Source) is a 150 M€ project to totally upgrade the ESRF storage ring, with a completion date in 2020.
+This upgrade has increased the brilliance on some of the insertion device beamlines by a factor of 100.
+The new lattice is replacing the old double bend achromat magnet sequence between the insertion devices with a new multi bend achromat design, increasing the number of bending magnets between the straight sections to seven.

 The X-ray Source